 Welcome to our website!
-In the footsteps of St Paul the Apostle, our patron, we seek to teach the Catholic faith through talks, courses and homilies devoted to various aspects of the faith.
+In the footsteps of St Paul the Apostle, our patron, we seek to teach the Catholic faith through talks, courses and homilies.
 All resources on this website are available free-of-charge and are without restriction.

 Fr Guy de Gaynesford STL was educated at Ampleforth College and read History at Oxford before training for the priesthood at St John’s Seminary, Wonersh.
-He was ordained in 1996 for the Diocese of Plymouth.
-He has served as parish priest in Bodmin in Cornwall, and Brixham, Dartmouth and Paignton in Devon.
-He studied in Rome from 2010 and was awarded a Licence in Sacred Theology from the Gregorian University in June 2012.
-Fr Guy is now Rector of the School of the Annunciation at Buckfast Abbey and Resident Priest at St Austin’s, Ivybridge, Devon.
+He was ordained in 1996 for the Diocese of Plymouth and has served as parish priest in several parishes in the diocese.
+He was awarded a Licence in Sacred Theology from the Gregorian University in June 2012.
+Fr Guy was Rector of the School of the Annunciation at Buckfast Abbey from 2014-2019 and is Resident Priest at St Austin’s, Ivybridge, Devon.

 Fr Robbie Low MA was educated at Tiffin Grammar and read History and Theology at Pembroke College, Cambridge.
 He spent 25 years of parish ministry in the Church of England.
 In 2004, he and his wife, Sara, were received into the Catholic Church.
 Fr Robbie was ordained into the Catholic priesthood for the diocese of Plymouth in October 2012 in the Catholic Church of St Mary & St Petroc, Bodmin, by Bishop Christopher Budd.
 He runs Fowey Retreat in Cornwall in addition to assisting in ministry and pastoral work in the deanery of Cornwall.